 This Post may contain Affiliate Links.
 Please read our Disclosure for legal jargon.

-1. Cut Grease and Cleaning Time With Ammonia
+1. Cut Grease and Cleaning Time with Ammonia

 Even though items like baking soda, ammonia, and dish soap are very useful to have in your cleaning arsenal…..they’re not the Iron Man or Captain America of your arsenal.
 That honor actually goes to your hands for all the scrubbing it does.

-A lot of the times, you don’t want to have to scrub so hard that your arm falls off.
+A lot of the time, you don’t want to have to scrub so hard that your arm falls off.
 But, that’s the reality.
 To avoid this, use ammonia to cut the grease and scrubbing time.
 Take the drip pans and place them in one gallon, sealable plastic bags.
 Pour a quarter cup of ammonia into each bag and stack them in the sink overnight (about 12 hours).

 The next day, in a ventilated area, open the bags and take the drop pans out.
 Any remaining grease can be scrubbed away with a sponge.
 Make sure you wear gloves and cover your eyes, nose, and mouth since opening the bag release strong fumes.

-While I’m aware that this is pretty much the simplest technique there’s a reason they say, “Never overlook the power of simplicity.”
+While I’m aware that this is pretty much the simplest technique but there’s a reason they say, “Never overlook the power of simplicity.”
 If your sink has a removable spray faucet, your work is 10 times easier.

 You’d be surprised by how much gunk you can get rid of just by hosing your drip pans down.
 A powerful spray faucet can blast the gunk away, reducing the amount of scrub time.
 Always a good thing, considering not all of us have arms like Chris Hemsworth.